wiggitywhitney/vibe_practice/docs/preferences.md

 - Propose one change at a time and wait for my acceptance
 - Never implement multiple features at once without explicit approval
 - Break down larger tasks but wait for approval on each subtask
+- **When making code changes, only change one file at a time, but multiple changes within that file are allowed.
+Always explain the changes being made.**

 ## Terminal Commands
 - Provide copy buttons for all terminal commands